Guinea Pig Care

 3. Diet, Nutrition - Staples, Treats, Vitamin C

 80% of a Guinea Pig's diet should be hay.
-At the L.A.
-Guinea Pig Rescue we recommend Timothy Hay.
-Orchard Grass, Bermuda Grass, Bluegrass and Meadow Hay are also good alternatives for people with severe allergies.
+L.A.
+Guinea Pig Rescue recommends Timothy Hay.
+Orchard Grass, Bermuda, Bluegrass and Meadow Hay are also good alternatives for people with severe allergies.
 Air Purifiers can help.
-Small Pet Select is one of the best places to get high quality hay.
+Feed stores sell hay by the bale and can be a great way to SAVE MONEY!
+Stored hay in plastic bins can last for a year or more!

+Small Pet Select is one of the best places to get high quality hay online!
 Small Pet Select was kind enough to reach out to me and offer this 15% Off Coupon for Scotty's Animals viewers!
 Click the image for coupon to be automatically applied or enter: ScottysAnimals at checkout.
 They're a great local company that really cares about small animals!

 This Sampler contains: 2nd cutting "Perfect Blend" Timothy, 3rd cutting "Super Soft" Timothy, Oat Hay, and Orchard Hay!

 Some veggies should be given daily while others less frequently.
-Fruit also should be given sparingly as a treat.

 Los Angeles Guinea Pig Rescue Food Diet Guide